 12. "Just Peacemaking," Prof. Glen Stassen, Fuller Seminary

 13. "Practical Nonviolence" – American Friends Service Committee, Eisha Mason

 14. “Truth Over Fear: Overcoming Islamophobia," Salam al-Marayati and Dr. Meher Hathout, Muslim Public Affairs Council

 15. “Love and Social Action,” Rev. Ed Bacon, All Saints Church

 16. “Gang Violence,” Ricky Pickens & Javier Stauring

 17. “Examining the U.S. Economy and It’s Dysfunction,” Prof. Pamela Brubaker, California Lutheran University

 19. "Peace Education," Randy Christopher & Kimberly Mendendorp, Peace & Justice Academy

 When & Where

-Southern CA Parliament of the World's Religions (SCCPWR)
+Southern CA Committee for a Parliament of World's Religions (SCCPWR)